Suzy Cortez Wishes Fans A ‘Happy Thursday’ While Clad In Racy Lingerie

 “You look beautiful as always Suzy,” a second fan complimented.

-“Perfection perfect toes feet nails color legs heels,” another social media user chimed in alongside a myriad of emoji.
+“Perfection perfect toes feet nails color legs heels,” another social media user chimed in alongside myriad emoji.

 “Absolutely breathtaking I need an inhaler,” another Instagrammer cleverly wrote.